-Subscriptions make it easier to plan your income.
-You become more independent of other platforms and your business grows out of itself - if you do it right.
-In this article I'll explain how to create a suitable offer, find the right pricing model and make your subscribers happy.
+With subscriptions, you can plan your income better.
+You make yourself less dependent on other platforms, and your business grows on its own - if you do it right.
+In this article, I'll explain how to create a suitable offer, find the right pricing model and make your subscribers happy.

-Subscription business models have many names: club membership, communities (for example with BuddyPress), maintenance contract, subscription concepts (with WooCommerce) or flat rates are just a few examples.
-Magazines, insurance companies, fitness centers and many more have been relying on them for their business model for a long time.
-Digitization is now making this an option for numerous other offers, products and companies.
+Subscription business models have many names: Club membership, communities (such as with BuddyPress), maintenance contract, subscription concepts (with WooCommerce) or flat rates are just a few examples.
+Magazines, insurance companies, fitness centers, and many more have long relied on this in their business models.
+Digitalization is now making this an option for numerous other offers, products and companies.

-An example: Consumables can be sent to you regularly by Amazon or other providers - and get them cheaper.
-The graphic design application, on the other hand, no longer costs hundreds or thousands of euros in advance, but a manageable amount per month.
-Of course, this will add up over time, but the entry hurdle is lower.
-And the model of the "surprise boxes" is also based on this, with new products on a firmly defined overall theme.
+For example, you can have consumables sent to you regularly by Amazon or other providers - and get them cheaper that way.
+The graphic design application, on the other hand, no longer costs hundreds or thousands of euros up front, but a manageable amount per month.
+This adds up over time, of course, but the barrier to entry is lower.
+And the "surprise boxes" model is also based on this, with ever new products on a firmly defined overall theme.

 Reasons for the subscription business model

-Subscriptions are interesting for companies, agencies and freelancers for various reasons, which makes very different concepts possible:
+Subscriptions are interesting for companies, agencies and freelancers for various reasons, which allows for very different concepts:

 - The income is more predictable due to the recurring payments.
-Of course, this is not 100 percent true, but it is more than if you have to keep stimulating new purchases.
+Of course, this is not 100% true, but it is more than if you always have to stimulate new purchases.

-- Often customers spend more than if they had to reorder each time.
-Because the hurdle between you and the customers is now somewhere else: It is no longer the purchase that is connected with effort, but the non-purchase (i.e. the cancellation of the subscription).
+- Customers often spend more than if they had to order again each time.
+Because the hurdle between you and the customer is now somewhere else: it is no longer the purchase that is associated with effort, but the non-purchase (i.e. cancelling the subscription).

-- You will become more independent from third party platforms as more and more of your revenue comes from your existing customer base.
-If you do it right and inspire your customers, they can even attract new customers who in turn contribute to your regular income.
-For example through commissions, bonuses, free products or Affiliate models.
+- You become less dependent on third-party platforms because more and more of your income comes from your existing customer base.
+If you do it right and inspire your customers, they can even recruit new customers who then contribute to your regular income.
+For example, through commissions, bonuses, free products or affiliate models.

-- And last but not least, if this is an option for you: Your company is more interesting for a takeover or sale with such a business model.
+- And last but not least, if this is an option for you: Your company is more interesting for a takeover or a salewith such a business model.

-In the subscription business, your income does not depend as much on successful marketing measures as it does with other concepts.
+Because with the subscription business, your income does not depend as much on successful marketing measures as is the case with other concepts.

 Subscription business model: examples

-In this case, a hopefully clearly defined target group will receive an equally clear benefit, for example in the form of training, up-to-date information, forums for exchange, etc. Especially as a B2B offer, this can be very successful, because the price then promises a direct monetary benefit: What the participants learn, they can use to improve their own business.
+In this case, a hopefully clearly defined target group receives an equally clear benefit, for example in the form of training, up-to-date information, forums for exchange etc. Especially as a B2B offer, this can be very successful, because the price then promises a direct monetary benefit: What the participants learn, they can use to improve their own business.

 A variant of this model is the "exclusive club".
-In this case there are requirements for membership because:
+With this there are requirements for membership, because:

 - The price is particularly high

-The long-term value of such offers comes largely from the members themselves.
-So you need a certain basic number of members to attract more people to the project.
+The long-term value of such offers comes essentially from the members themselves.
+So you need a certain basic quantity of members here, so that the project attracts further interested parties at all.

 Access to a content library

-Netflix or Spotify are examples here.
-In order for these to work in the long term, the range of products must grow continuously.
-Otherwise you get the feeling that you have already seen everything.
-Even the retrieval of useful information such as databases, e-books or online video courses belongs in this category.
+Netflix and Spotify are examples of this.
+In order for these to work in the long term, the offer must grow continuously.
+Otherwise, you get the feeling that you've already seen everything.
+The retrieval of useful information such as databases, e-books or online video courses also belongs in this category.
 A well-known platform for this is Udemy:

 Tip: Business models for WordPress

-In the "Premium Service" variant, you offer a higher quality support, for example with fast response times, a personal contact person, etc. The biggest difficulty here is to find the balance: an interesting offer for your customers, which in the end is still worthwhile for you.
-Here it is often necessary to gain initial experience with a manageable number of beta testers before you launch the offer on a larger scale.
+In the "premium service" variant, you offer higher-quality support, for example with fast response times, a personal contact person, etc. The biggest difficulty here is to find the balance: an interesting offer for your customers that is still profitable for you in the end.
+Here it is often important to gain initial experience with a manageable number of beta testers before you launch the offer on a larger scale.

-Amazon I already mentioned above, but also the Dollar Shave Club and his many imitators belong in this category.
-The clientele "subscribes" here to products that they would buy regularly anyway.
-In return, they receive a discount.
+I already mentioned Amazon above, but the Dollar Shave Club and its many imitators also belong in this category.
+Here, customers "subscribe" to products that they would buy regularly anyway.
+In return, they get a discount.

-To prevail here against the big e-commerce offers, you as a start-up or small business need a strong brand, a good story and an excellent customer retention strategy.
-Your customers must be so enthusiastic about your products and your service that they don't even think about comparing them with other offers.
+To compete with the big e-commerce players, you need a strong brand, a good story and an excellent customer retention strategy.
+Your customers need to be so excited about your products and services that they don't even think about comparing them to other offerings.

 Some of the ideas mentioned above can be combined.
-For example, a consumer product subscription can also provide a community for like-minded people.
-Or a membership website can attract new customers with a content library.
+For example, a consumer product subscription can simultaneously offer a community for like-minded people.
+Or a membership website initially attracts new customers with a content library.

-Finding the right pricing model for the subscription business
+Finding the right pricing model for your subscription business

-All ideas have in common that you as a provider have to communicate the benefits of the subscription crystal clear.
-The entry hurdle is higher here than with a one-off purchase.
-The term "subscription" alone can be a deterrent.
+All ideas have in common that you as a provider must make the benefits of the subscription crystal clear.
+Because the barrier to entry is initially higher here than with a one-off purchase.
+The term "subscription" alone can have a deterrent effect.

-That's why you should advertise the benefits above all: The customers save money and/or time on consumer products, they have access to an exclusive library of content, they get to know exciting people from their own subject area and similar things.
-Here too are some examples of the appropriate subscription business model:
+That's why you should advertise the benefits above all else: Customers save money and/or time on consumer products, they have access to an exclusive library of content, they get to meet exciting people from their own topic area, and the like.
+Again, here are some examples of the right subscription business model:

-Some offers of this kind entice with a free trial period to make the advantages directly tangible.
-Or a "Freemium" model is implemented, where a limited version is available for free.
-Last but not least, there is a combination of both: First, interested parties use the full range of functions for a trial period, then they are downgraded to the free model.
-And then they often get used to the premium functions.
-But remember: "Free of charge" is not a business model, but at most a marketing tactic.
+Some offers of this type entice users with a free trial period in order to experience the benefits directly.
+Or a "freemium" model is implemented, in which a limited version is available free of charge.
+Last but not least, there are both in combination: First, prospective customers use the full range of functions for a trial period, then they are downgraded to the free model.
+And then often get used to the premium features.
+Keep in mind, though: "Free" is not a business model, but at best a marketing tactic.

-It is also not easy to make such a free variant successful.
-On the one hand, the interested parties should get a good impression.
-On the other hand, it should not mean that the free option is already sufficient for most people.
-At the same time, these customers, too, can already generate expenditure, for example in terms of support.
+Moreover, it is not that easy to make such a freebie successful.
+On the one hand, the prospective customers should get a good impression.
+On the other hand, it should not come down to the fact that the free option is already sufficient for most.
+At the same time, it is true that even these customers can already generate effort, for example in terms of support.

-In this respect, a completely free offer sometimes makes no economic sense.
-Then it is an idea to introduce a "Basic" variant with limited functionality that is subject to a fee.
+In this respect, a completely free offer sometimes does not make economic sense.
+Then it is an idea to introduce a paid "basic" variant with a limited range of functions instead.
 But beware: paying customers are often more demanding, even if they only pay a comparatively small amount.

 For some of the business models mentioned above, a free option is generally not possible or only possible to a limited extent.
-This applies, for example, to physical products.
-Here, instead, the sales side must be implemented with all means of art, answer all questions and dispel all doubts.
-This includes things like: money-back guarantee, flexible subscription conditions, shop seal, social proof of customer opinions, FAQs, photos and videos, detailed descriptions and so on.
+This applies to physical products, for example.
+Here, instead, the sales page must be implemented with all the means of art, answer all questions and remove all doubts.
+This includes things like: Money-back guarantee, flexible subscription conditions, shop seal, social proof via customer opinions, FAQs, photos and videos, detailed descriptions and so on.

 When calculating your prices, consider the additional costs.
-This does not only mean that taxes have to be paid and every transaction has to be posted.
-More importantly, payment providers such as PayPal or Stripe often charge a minimum fee per payment transaction, which means that small amounts - for example for a "basic" offer - have a worse record.
+This doesn't just include the fact that taxes are deducted and each transaction has to be booked.
+More importantly, payment providers like PayPal or Stripe often charge a minimum fee per transaction, making small amounts - for example, for a "basic" offer - a worse deal.

-So it's quite possible that you'll end up earning very little here.
-But the good news is: Whoever paid you once and hopefully had an excellent experience will do so again with a much higher probability.
-So you should make sure that you get your Basic customers excited about your more expensive offers.
-Pricing is important in all this, if only because a later price increase is not easily possible.
-Customers react to this quickly with allergies.
-In addition, you may already have raised the expectation that your subscription offer is only worth a certain price.
+So you may well end up earning very little here.
+The good news, however, is that those who have paid you once and had a hopefully excellent experience are much more likely to do so again.
+So you should look to ultimately get your basic customers excited about your more expensive offerings.
+Pricing is important in all of this if only because it's not so easy to raise prices later.
+Customers quickly react allergic to this.
+In addition, you may have already created the expectation that your subscription offer is only worth a certain price.

 Working with price levels

-Here's a tip, if you get yourself in this situation: Instead, introduce a new, higher-priced offer with a new feature set.
-Like new options or a new service.
-If you booked the original version, you keep it at the same time at the old price.
-You may continue to offer it openly as a savings option.
-New contents/elements/services may then only be available for the new, more plan expensive .
+Here's a tip if you run into this situation: Instead, introduce a new, higher-priced offering that has a new feature set.
+For example, new options or a new service.
+Those who booked the original version keep it at the same time at the old price.
+You may also continue to offer it openly as an economy version.
+However, new content/elements/services may then only be available for the new, more expensive plan .

-In general, several price levels with varying degrees of coverage are widely used.
-Three plan -variants have proven themselves there in many cases.
+In general, several price levels with different scopes are widely used.
+Three plan variants have proven themselves there in many cases.

-One last thought on pricing: A subscription model can also function as a mixed costing and bring in follow-up orders.
-For example, you may have a website maintenance contract with a customer who will book you even if his needs go beyond that.
+A final thought on pricing: A subscription model can also work as a mixed calculation and bring in follow-up orders.
+So you might have a website maintenance contract with a client who then also books you when their needs go beyond that.

-You should make sure that they actually use the subscription offer: Depending on the model, your new users may need to change their behaviour and remember that they have taken out a subscription.
-This is sometimes supported by "gamification", where new subscribers collect points for activities to reach a certain status.
+You should make sure that they actually use the subscription offer: Depending on the model, your new users will eventually have to change their behaviors and keep in mind that they've signed up for your subscription.
+This is sometimes supported through gamification, where new subscribers earn points for activities to reach a certain status.

-In short, just make sure at the beginning:
+In short, make sure, especially in the beginning:

 - that every step is clear